GeForce 4 series: Lineup

+One of the fastest DirectX 7.0 compliant GPUs, the MX460's performance was similar to the discontinued GeForce 2 Ultra and the existing GeForce3 Ti200 (the remaining available member of the GeForce 3 family).
+However, ATI released the Radeon 8500LE which outperformed its price competitors, the GeForce 3 Ti200 and GeForce4 MX 460.
+ATI's move in turn compelled Nvidia to roll out the Ti4200 earlier than planned, also at a similar price to the MX 460, and soon afterwards discontinuing the Ti200.
+The Ti200, 8500LE, and Ti4200 were all DirectX 8.0 compliant while having similar market pricing to the MX460, while the 8500LE and Ti4200 also provided significantly better performance than the MX460, prevented the MX460 from ever being popular compared to the other GeForce 4 MX releases.

-The GeForce4 Go was derived from the MX line and it was announced along with the rest of the GeForce4 lineup in early 2002.
+The GeForce4 Go was derived from the MX line and it was announced along with the rest of the GeForce4 Ti and MX lineup in early 2002.
 There was the 420 Go, 440 Go, and 460 Go.
 However, ATI had beaten them to the market with the similarly performing Mobility Radeon 7500, and later the DirectX 8.0 compliant Mobility Radeon 9000.
-(Despite its name, the short-lived 4200 Go is not part of this lineup, it was instead derived from the Ti line.)
+(Despite its name, the short-lived 4200 Go (NV28M) is not part of this lineup, it was instead derived from the Ti line.)

 Like the Ti series, the MX was also updated in late 2002 to support AGP-8X with the NV18 core.
 The two new models were the MX440-8X, which was clocked slightly faster than the original MX440, and the MX440SE, which had a narrower memory bus, and was intended as a replacement of sorts for the MX420.
 The MX460, which had been discontinued by this point, was never replaced.
 Another variant followed in late 2003—the MX 4000, which was a GeForce4 MX440SE with a slightly higher memory clock.

 The GeForce4 MX line received a third and final update in 2004, with the PCX 4300, which was functionally equivalent to the MX 4000 but with support for PCI Express.
 In spite of its new codename (NV19), the PCX 4300 was in fact simply an NV18 core with a BR02 chip bridging the NV18's native AGP interface with the PCI-Express bus.